Michiel-VandeVelde/Thesis/content/introduction.md

 Such an expansion would result in `SelECT_*_{_?subject__?p_?o_}`.
 [](#representations) provides a schematic overview of these different representations of a query.

+<span class="comment" data-author="RT">I would not talk about ASTs here in the intro.
+So for this figure, I think it'd be more useful to visualize a federated query across SPARQL endpoints with different versions and dialects. (and then also add a paragraph explaining all the challenges (not only parsing) around this, and how traqula can help with tackling this.)</span>
 <figure id="representations">
 <img src="img/traqula-representations.svg" alt="Visual representation of the interface" style="object-fit: contain;"/>
 <figcaption markdown="block">